MOBILE FOOD PANTRIES

-One way TAFB can help our partner agencies to distribute more fresh and frozen product more efficiently is to operate various styles of pantries on wheels, including Mobile Pantries, Pantry Express, Senior Share, School Pantry Express and Meals for Minds.
+One way TAFB can help our partner agencies to distribute more fresh and frozen product more efficiently is to operate various styles of pantries on wheels, including Mobile Pantries, Pantry Express, Senior Share and Meals for Minds.

 The Mobile Pantry currently travels once a month to eight locations in Arlington, Fort Worth, Hurst and White Settlement.